-My bush cravings were getting serious so on Women’s Day, I dragged my reluctant husband to Dinokeng Game Reserve , since it’s the only Big Five Game Reserve in our province, Gauteng.
+My bush cravings were getting serious after months of lockdown and being confined to our province, so on Women’s Day, I dragged my reluctant husband to Dinokeng Game Reserve , since it’s the only Big 5 Game Reserve in our province, Gauteng and the closest game reserve to Johannesburg.

 We got there at 11:30 am, admittedly not a great time to spot wildlife.
 Our GPS took us to Ndlovu Gate where the security guard told us that there was a 90-minute wait to get in, as it would take that amount of time for the ticket office to process all the people waiting there.